 I help mid-sized, owner-led consultancies become high-performing, distinguishing themselves in the competitive consulting marketplace.

-After 5 years as the European CHRO at Nielsen Consulting, 8 years of start-up life at iNostix, and finally 4 years of scale-up life at Deloitte, I found my ultimate calling in 2020: helping mid-sized consultancy firms to transition from a reactive approach to a more proactive and organized one that supports long-term growth and profitability.
+After 5 years as the European CHRO at Nielsen Consulting, 8 years of start-up life at my people analytics consultancy iNostix, and finally 4 years of scale-up life at Deloitte (post-acquisition of iNostix), I found my ultimate calling in 2020: helping mid-sized consultancy firms to transition from a reactive approach to a more proactive and organized one that supports long-term growth and profitability.

 'The intentionally crafted consultancy rather than the spontaneously occurring'.

-In working with consultancies all those years, some of the pain points seem to persist: lack of clarity in market positioning and target audience, low reputation and visibility of owners in their market, inconsistent new client acquisition, substandard existing client development, unpredictable pipeline, undifferentiated expertise, misaligned co-owners, inadequate measurement systems, or struggles with retaining key players.
+In working with consultancies all those years, some of the pain points seem to persist: lack of clarity in market positioning and target audience, low reputation and visibility of owners in their market, inconsistent new client acquisition, substandard existing client development, unpredictable pipeline, revenue and profit unreliability, undifferentiated expertise, misaligned co-owners, inadequate performance measurement or project management systems, or struggles with hiring and retaining key talent.

 These are just some of the challenges that boutique consultancies face in today's hyper-competitive consulting world.

-That's why I have bundled 20+ years of consulting experiences, expertise, know-how, research, reading, successes, and struggles into my advisory business and have specialized in diagnosing areas where these mid-sized consultancies can improve their overall success in the crowded consulting market.
+I have bundled 20+ years of consulting experiences, expertise, know-how, research, reading, successes, and struggles into my advisory business.
+I have specialized in diagnosing areas where these mid-sized consultancies can improve their success in the crowded consulting market.